quesby/quesby-boilerplate/src/content/documentation/troubleshooting.md

 - Benefits of the feature
 - Implementation considerations

-This comprehensive troubleshooting guide should help you resolve most issues encountered while working with Neutrino.
+This comprehensive troubleshooting guide should help you resolve most issues encountered while working with Quesby.
 If you continue to experience problems, please refer to the community resources or create a detailed issue report.